-4. Techno-economic characterization
+3. Techno-economic characterisation

-Optimization process for building retrofit on the district level both with energy efficiency measures and renewable energy sources integration requires up to date data on their technical parameters and costs.
+The optimization process for building retrofit at the district level with energy efficiency measures and integrating renewable energy sources requires up-to-date data on their technical parameters and costs.
 The data differs from country to country due to climate and economic conditions and change over time.
-Therefore, a survey among Annex 75 partners has been performed to gather data on efficiency and costs for selected technologies presented in previous chapter as at 2019.
-Equipment sizes range from units for single-family houses to units for multifamily buildings and the district scale, in order to also evaluate the economy of scale.
+Therefore, a survey among IEA EBC Annex 75 partners has been performed to gather data on efficiency and costs for selected technologies presented in the previous chapter as of 2019.
+Equipment sizes range from units for single-family homes to units for multi-family and district-scale buildings, which allows for taking advantage of economies of scale.